HIM (Finnish band): 2009–2014: Screamworks: Love in Theory and Practice and Tears on Tape

-Final years and disbandment (2015–2017)
+2015–2017: Final years and disbandment

 On 27 January 2015, Gas Lipstick announced his departure from HIM, after 16 years with the band.
 In his announcement, Gas stated: "There is no drama, bad blood or any negativity involved in my departure.
 I simply feel that it's time for me to move on as a musician."
 HIM made its live debut following Gas's departure in July 2015, with a surprise show at the Qstock festival in Oulu, Finland.
 The show featured the debut of Gas' replacement, drummer Jukka "Kosmo" Kröger.
 Valo later stated that the band would begin work on a new album eventually, but no release date had been set.
 On 5 December 2015, HIM performed at Knotfest in Toluca, Mexico, with Slipknot, Megadeth, and Lamb of God, among others.
 In 2016, HIM took another hiatus, during which the band members focused on their various side projects.
 Because of this, the 2016 edition of Helldone was cancelled.

 In October 2016, it was announced that HIM would be headlining the Tuska Open Air Metal Festival in 2017.
 In January 2017, HIM was also named the headliner of Miljoona Rock.
 On 5 March 2017, HIM announced that the band would be disbanding following a farewell tour later that year.
 In the announcement, Valo stated: "After quarter of a century [sic] of love and metal intertwined we sincerely feel HIM has run its unnatural course and adieus must be said in order to make way for sights, scents and sounds yet unexplored.
 We completed the pattern, solved the puzzle and turned the key.
 Thank you."
 Valo later elaborated on the band's decision to call it quits, stating: "We got together and started playing some songs and thinking whats next [...]
 We felt like the new material wasn't taking flight.
 We got along well together, but something was lacking.
 The stars weren't in alignment."
 He also went on to say that: "We felt like there was nothing left to give collectively.
 It was fun playing the old songs, everybody got along well together, but that spark was missing."
 Valo didn't rule out the possibility of the band reuniting in the future, stating: "The good thing about this is that there's no drama [...]
 So it doesn't hurt the chances."

-A photo exhibition by Ville Juurikkala, titled HIM: Right Here In My Eyes, was held at the Helsinki Art Museum from 15 June to 3 July, featuring previously unseen photographs of the band preparing for its farewell tour.
+A photo exhibition by Ville Juurikkala, titled HIM: Right Here in My Eyes, was held at the Helsinki Art Museum from 15 June to 3 July, featuring previously unseen photographs of the band preparing for its farewell tour.
 In November 2017, the exhibition was also held at the Morrison Hotel Gallery in New York City.
 HIM began its Bang and Whimper 2017 – The Farewell Tour on 14 June 2017 in Barcelona, Spain.
 The tour was generally well received, with the Nottingham Post stating that HIM "truly went out with a 'bang'".
 The band played its final show on New Year's Eve 2017 as a part of the Helldone Festival.